Lviv Municipal Art Center

-Lviv Municipal Art Center — is an art center with a gallery in Lviv, opened in 2020.
+Lviv Municipal Art Center is an art center with a gallery in Lviv, opened in 2020.
 It is the first institution in the city that was created at the expense of the city budget and aimed at implementing projects in the field of contemporary art.
-Art center positions itself as an modern, open and inclusive multifunctional space.
+Art center positions itself as a modern, open and inclusive multifunctional space.

 History

 The history of the center began in November 2018, when a small rally was held by representatives of the creative community to protect the development of culture in Lviv.
 It was preceded by the resale of the non-profit gallery "Dzyga", the closure of the sculpture workshop in Stryiskyi Park and the closure of most of the venues for small concerts.

 During the rally, activists dressed in black placed a tombstone with the inscription "Lviv is the cultural capital" on Virmenska Street near "Dzyga" and placed a large plywood with a manifesto written by Bohdan Shumylovych near the Town Hall:

-Among the participants of the action were art manager Lyana Mytsko, teacher of the Lviv Academy of Arts Oleh Suslenko, artists Oleksiy Yakunin, Pavlo Kovach, Anatoliy Tatarenko, sculptor Oleksiy Konoshenko and others.
+Among the participants of the action were art manager Lyana Mytsko, teacher of the Lviv Academy of Arts Oleh Suslenko, artists Oleksiy Yakunin, Anatoliy Tatarenko, sculptor Oleksiy Konoshenko and others.

 Establishment

 City officials witnessed the protest and began a dialogue and search for premises for the future space.
 In the end, they chose the building at 11 Stefanyka Street, a neo-Gothic townhouse of Leon Sapieha, built in the mid-1870s by Lviv architect Adolf Kuhn.
 Previously, the premises housed editorial offices of newspapers, workshops and a bookstore of the Ossoliński family with a reading room, but for the last 20 years it has been idle and abandoned.

 Work on the center began in November 2019.
-The citys investment amounted to 8.7 million UAH.
+The city's investment amounted to ₴8.7 million.
 Its initiators, expert group, Lviv City Council Development Department, architects and contractors worked on the project.
 The façade of the building was restored, the roof was repaired, and the courtyard was arranged.
 At the same time, they left an authentic painting on the walls, a wooden door portal and bricks.
 Ivan Levynskys tiles have been preserved on one of the walls.
 The art center was opened on October 19, 2020.